liamros/OurLeague/README.md

 - [ ] Evaluate possibility of a batch which periodically updates ranks on DB
 - [ ] Custom DTOs for response
 - [ ] Custom Exceptions and Exception handling
-- [ ] Evaluate possibility of saving 1 to 10 matches per summoner on DB or Firebase
+- [x] Evaluate possibility of saving 1 to 10 matches per summoner on DB or Firebase
+- [ ] UpdateMatches API
+- [ ] Batch update matches
 - [ ] MatchHistory API
 - [x] Initialize React
 - [x] Design homepage